The Best Alternative to CalendarBridge: Carly

 Conclusion

 CalendarBridge is a capable email-based scheduling assistant, but its pay-per-email pricing, limited calendar support, and lack of SMS integration make it less versatile than Carly.
-For professionals who want predictable pricing, unlimited calendars, SMS support, and the convenience of click-to-book scheduling, Carly is the better choice.
+For professionals who want unlimited calendars, SMS support, and the convenience of click-to-book scheduling, Carly is the better choice.

 Ready to automate your busywork?